 Learn Your Eye Shape

-Paying attention to your eye shape will tell you what you should, and shouldn’t do when it comes to eye makeup.
+Paying attention to your eye shape will tell you what you should and shouldn’t do regarding eye makeup.
 For example, if you have small eyes, darker eyeshadows will make your eyes appear smaller.
 Because of that, you shouldn’t apply them over the entire lid.

 Try A Single Color Cream Eyeshadow

 If you don’t want to blend or learn about eye shapes just yet, then don’t.
 Instead, you can also pick up a cream eyeshadow and blend it over your entire eyelid with your finger.

 Keep in mind that cream eyeshadows tend to crease easier than other products.

 When you wind up with eyeshadow that is poor quality, you’ll find that it’s hard to work with.
 It might not blend easily or be buildable.
 Most of the time, the colors aren’t as pigmented.
 Start with one eyeshadow palette and slowly build up your makeup collection.